dhlab-basel/Sipi/README.md

 Within Sipi, Lua is used to write custom routes.
 Sipi provides the Lua-interpreter and pack manager `luarocks` as executables. **Sipi does not use your system's Lua interpreter or package manager.**

+**Note:** The Lua interepreter in Sipi runs in a multithreaded environment (each connection runs in its own thread and has it's own Lua interpreter).
+Thus only packages that are positivley known to be thread safe may be used!

 ### SIPI functions within Lua

 Sipi provides the following functions`and preset variables: